 It is important that any existing pavement and organic and compressible soils are removed and the exposed subgrade is properly prepared prior to pavement installation.
-The subgrade should be prepared as described in the applicable City of San Antonio Guidelines.
+The subgrade should be prepared as described in the applicable city or TxDOT Guidelines.
 Base course material should be placed immediately upon completion of the subgrade compaction operation to prevent drying of the soils due to exposure.